 - Equipment of high material value, such as audio visual aids, computers and similar laboratory-type equipment, should ideally be located in a secure, separate room where it will be out of sight and better protected in a fire.

-- Early warning of the outbreak of fire can significantly reduce the losses if early firefighting can be initiated.
-This ranges from a waste paper bin being extinguished by a member of staff to the alerting of the fire service whilst the premises is unoccupied.
+- Warning of the outbreak of fire can significantly reduce the losses if early firefighting can be initiated.
+This ranges from a waste paper bin being extinguished by a member of staff to the alerting of the fire service whilst the premises are unoccupied.
 An automatic fire detection system, possibly using the same communication system as the intruder alarm, can mean the difference between containing the fire to the compartment of origin and the loss of the whole building and contents.
 To be effective the alarm must give warning off-site.

 - Sprinklers are expensive to install but are relatively cheap to maintain.
 By careful design of the system, malicious damage can be avoided, e.g., by using concealed heads.
 There can be additional costs to provide a suitable water supply.
 Insurance premiums and retained excess levels e.g. where the school or LEA pays the first £100,000 of each loss from a retained fund, may be reduced in schools with sprinklers, thereby reducing the overall annual running costs.